mpalomer-pti/Reliance-ESCPOS-Commands/imaging.rst

         | 73    | Code  128      | 1 ≤ k             | 0 ≤ d ≤ 127                |
         +-------+----------------+-------------------+----------------------------+

-       - This form of the command allows a NUL byte to be encoded when used with Code 128.
+       - Form 2 of the command allows a NUL byte to be encoded when used with Code 128.

        - Currently only Code 39 and Code 128 are supported.